DHTMLX/gantt-docs/data/desktop/layout_config.md

 Default Layout
 ------------------

-The layout is set through the **layout** configuration option of the **gantt.config** object.
+The layout is set through the api/gantt_layout_config.md configuration option of the **gantt.config** object.
 The default configuration of the layout is the following:

 ~~~js
 gantt.config.layout = {